bacpack-system/bacpack-system.github.io/docs/example_usage.md

 This command builds a Package `curl` defined in Context for `ubuntu2404` image, creates an archive of this Package and copies it to the output-dir (Package Repository).
 The command with `--build-deps` flag also builds all dependencies of the given Package.
-In this case it also builds the `bzip` Package.
+In this case it also builds the `zlib` Package.
 Other flags and settings of Packager are described in its [documentation](https://github.com/bacpack-system/packager/tree/master/doc).

 The `curl` Package can now be used as a dependency for projects.